 My mind sometimes goes back to when I was 23 and in Costa Rica.
 What made Costa Rica so special was that it showed me I could live life on my own terms.
 Travel allowed me to do what I wanted, when I wanted.
 It made every day Saturday and filled it with endless possibility.

-I think of my friend Chris Guillebeau, who recently finished his journey to visit all the countries in the world before his 35th birthday, and how he described his journey of one that evolved over time.
+I think of my friend Chris Guillebeau, who recently finished his journey to visit all the countries in the world before his 35th birthday, and how he described his journey as one that evolved over time.

 You want to see a couple of countries.